12 Common Truck Driver Interview Questions And Answers

 1) Tell Me A Little About Yourself?

-This is usually the first ice breaker question, so it’s important to talk with full enthusiasm so you can make an instant impression.
-When asked this question, you want to relate the answer to the job your applying for and try to highlight any relevant job experience that will put you in good standing for the potential role.
-For instance, you may want to mention the various countries, cities, locations you have driven to, the hours you have accumulated or long trips made, the type of vehicles you have driven, and the type of goods/cargo you have transported.
-If, however, you do not have any prior trucking experience, mention your car driving experience and the love for that as an alternative.
+This is usually the first icebreaker question, so it’s important to talk with full enthusiasm so you can make an instant impression.
+When asked this question, you want to relate the answer to the job you are applying for and highlight any relevant job experience that will put you in good standing for the potential role.
+For instance, you may want to mention the various countries, cities, and locations you have driven to, the hours you have accumulated or long trips made, the type of vehicles you have driven, and the type of goods/cargo you have transported.
+If you do not have any trucking experience, mention your car driving experience and your love for that as an alternative.

 Apart from talking about your experience, note this is also a question that allows for some scope of your personality to be showcased.
 For example, perhaps you want to mention that you are a people-orientated person or you love to network.
-While this is not only a reflection of your character, it’s also an attribute which may be appealing to the potential job itself (since teamwork may be a necessary component of the trucking role) – so conveying this will more likely be a win-win situation 😊
+While this is not only a reflection of your character, it’s also an attribute which may appeal to the potential job itself (since teamwork may be a necessary component of the trucking role) – so conveying this will more likely be a win-win situation!

 I have been fortunate enough to travel to different cities all over the United States and have met a lot of wonderful people from different walks of life, which has made my job even more gratifying since I love networking”.

 2) Why Have You Pursued A Career In Truck Driving?